5queezer/telegram-manager/README.md

 ## Verbose Mode

-When `--verbose` is enabled in `fetch`, additional message details are printed:
+When `--verbose` is enabled in `fetch`, each message will include:

-* ID, date (local + UTC), sender, type, reply info
+* Message ID
+* Date in local time and UTC
+* Sender username and ID
+* Message type (text, photo, document, video)
+* Reply-to message ID (if any)
-* Message text
+* Raw text content

+A final summary is also printed, including:

+* Total messages
+* Unique user count
+* Breakdown by media type
-* Summary: total messages, user count, message types
+* Minimum message ID fetched

+## JSON Output

+Use `--json` to emit each message as a structured JSON object.
+This is useful for piping into other programs or saving to file.

 ## Python API